Commercial Property SDLT Calculator UK 2026

 What This Means

-Your calculated SDLT is based on non-residential rates.
-If your property is mixed-use (containing both residential and commercial elements, such as a flat above a shop), non-residential rates apply to the entire purchase, which can result in significant savings compared to residential rates.
-For lease transactions, SDLT is calculated on both the premium (lump sum) and the net present value (NPV) of the rent.
+Your calculated SDLT uses non-residential rates (max 5%).
+If the property is genuinely mixed-use — containing both residential and commercial elements, such as a flat above a shop — non-residential rates apply to the entire purchase, which can save tens of thousands compared with residential or buy-to-let rates.
+For leases, SDLT is charged on both the premium (lump sum) and the net present value (NPV) of the rent over the term.

 Non-Residential SDLT Rates (2026)

-The following SDLT rates apply to non-residential and mixed-use property purchases in England and Northern Ireland:
+The following SDLT rates apply to non-residential and mixed-use freehold purchases in England and Northern Ireland.
+These rates have been stable and are unchanged for 2026:

 Key advantages of commercial SDLT rates:

-• Mixed-use properties qualify for non-residential rates on the entire purchase
+• Genuine mixed-use property qualifies for non-residential rates on the entire purchase

 Commercial SDLT Worked Examples